team-exor/eiquidus/README.md

 #### Update Explorer Script

-Automatically download and install the newest explorer source code, update out-of-date dependencies and initialize new changes with a single command.
-In most cases this update script can be safely run while the explorer is actively running to prevent needing to shut down to do updates, but please note that it may be possible for certain updates with large changes to require a reboot to the explorer for all changes to take effect properly.
-If you notice the explorer having issues after updating, try shutting down and restarting the explorer before seeking support.
+Automatically download and install the newest explorer source code, update out-of-date dependencies and reload the explorer with a single command.
+This update script can be safely run while the explorer is actively running to prevent needing to manually shut down to do updates, but please note that the website may be inaccessible for a few seconds or more while the explorer is being updated.

 **NOTE:** Only explorer installations that were installed via cloning the source from git can be automatically updated.
 Be sure to follow the [Quick Install Instructions](#quick-install-instructions) to set up the explorer for optimum use with this update script.